Mohabbat Tujhe Alvida

-Mohabbat Tujhe Alvida is a Pakistani melodrama television series produced by Barkat Siddiqi and Zayed Sheikh.
+Mohabbat Tujhe Alvida is a Pakistani melodrama television series produced by Barkat Siddiqui and Zayed Sheikh.
 It stars Zahid Ahmed, Sonya Hussain, and Mansha Pasha in lead roles.
 The show is loosely based on the folk tale of Lila Chanesar.

 Summary

 Ulfat (Sonya Hussyn) belongs to a lower middle-class family and dreams of becoming rich.
 She meets Shafaq (Mansha Pasha) who is a rich businesswoman and, in order for Ulfat to succeed in her dreams, she chooses to risk her marital life, causing many problems for her.